About the Author: A.J. Martelli

 I have to cite Buster Olney as my inspiration; he really is my favorite journalist in the sports world.
 I have been featured on ESPN Baseball Tonight’s “Chatter Up” segment twice and it meant a lot to me when Buster mentioned me by name on the show the second time.
 My insight has also been featured on the YES Network’s postgame show “Extra Innings.”

-The YES Network also used a tweet question of mine during the broadcast of a Yankees-Tigers game for their “YES Network Games” segment.
+YES also used a tweet question of mine during the broadcast of a Yankees-Tigers game for their “YES Network Games” segment.
 I’ll admit, it was pretty cool to hear Michael Kay say my name during a game and try to answer my question.

 I love hearing feedback on my writing, so please leave comments!